hiroppy/fusuma/site/docs/guides/slide-syntax.md

 sidebar_label: Slide Syntax
 ---

 Fusuma has some own slide syntax like to create a table of contents automatically, etc. In addition, all syntaxes are written as a comment.
+You can check [here](https://hiroppy.github.io/fusuma/intro/#slide-8).

 ## Adding Class Names

-Add class names to slide's root.
+Add class names to the root of the slide.

 ```md
 <!-- slide.md -->